Geometric influences

-For $x \in \Real^n$, define
+For $x \in\Real^n$, define

-Since $A$ is monotone increasing, for any $x \in \Real^n$ we have
+Since $A$ is monotone increasing, for any $x \in\Real^n$ we have

-and by the Fundamental Theorem of Calculus, this expression converges to $\gl_{\ga_i}(s_i(A;x))$ as $ r \to 0$.
-Moreover, (\ref{Eq2.2.2}) is uniformly bounded by $\| \gl_{\ga_i}\|_\infty = \| \gl\|_\infty$.
-Therefore, by the Dominated Convergence Theorem, it follows that the first order partial derivatives of $\Pi$ exist and are given by
+and by the fundamental theorem of calculus, this expression converges to $\lambda_{\ga_i}(s_i(A;x))$ as $ r \to0$.
+Moreover, (\ref{Eq222}) is uniformly bounded by $\| \lambda_{\ga_i}\|_\infty= \| \lambda\|_\infty$ (which is finite since $\lambda$ is bounded by the hypothesis).
+Therefore, by the dominated convergence theorem, it follows that the first-order partial derivatives of $\Pi$ exist and are given by